 MOHS micrographic surgery: Surgery on the microscopic level is a minimally invasive way to remove and treat basal cell carcinoma, squamous cell carcinoma, and lentigo maligna that appear in the delicate areas of a patient’s face.
 The highly detailed precision of a microscope allows doctors to ensure that all of the cancerous cells were successfully removed.

 Superficial radiation therapy: This low-energy radiation does not penetrate below the skin, but is effective at treating skin cancer.
 The process is short, painless, and does not require any anesthesia or recovery time, allowing you to continue with day-to-day life with minimal interruptions.

 Blue light (photodynamic therapy): Blue light therapy is an FDA-approved method of treating pre-cancerous lesions called actinic keratoses (AK’S) on the face and body.
 If your regular self-examinations or your doctor visits identify these lesions early enough, blue light therapy can heal the affected areas.

 Dermatopathology: Sometimes a skin biopsy, or small skin sample, is a useful way to determine the presence or type of skin cancer if a visual inspection is not concrete enough.
 Dermatopathology involves the study of the skin at the microscopic level, and a dermatopathologist can evaluate a skin biopsy at the cellular level in a pathology laboratory.
-Here at Skin Cancer Specialists, P.C. & Aesthetic Center in Marietta, GA, we have our own laboratory overseen by board-certified dermatopathologist Jessie Lee, M.D., who can provide fast, detailed results to patients and doctors, and create a plan for treatment.
+Here at Skin Cancer Specialists, P.C. & Aesthetic Center, we have our own laboratory overseen by board-certified dermatopathologist Jessie Lee, M.D., who provides quick, detailed results to enhance patient care and treatment options.